erikblank/basisdokument_word/README.md

 # Basisdokument

 _Master's thesis in M.Sc.
-Medieninformatik, Wintersemester 2023/2024_
+Medieninformatik, winter semester 2023/2024_

-_von: Erik Blank_
+_from: Erik Blank_

 ## About